Overall Score 7.2 Represents average audio ecosystem compatibility score.

 more than that of Marshall Minor III by 0.5 hours

-The Marshall Minor III, the device supports wireless charging.
-To charge the device, you simply place down on a compatible charging pad.
+Marshall Minor III, the device supports wireless charging.
+To charge the device, you just put down on a supported charging pad.

-JBL Live Pro 2 also support wireless charging, always look out for the charging standard of a device.
+JBL Live Pro 2 also support wireless charging, take note of the charging standard of the earbuds.

-Marshall Minor III have a battery level indicator, an indicator alerts you when the earbuds has a low battery.
-The battery indicator lights display the charging state of your earbuds and case.
+The Marshall Minor III have a battery level indicator, an indicator shows you when the earbuds has a low battery.
+The battery indicator lights display the charging status of your device and case.

-JBL Live Pro 2 too have a battery level indicator, charging indicators allow you tell the charging state of your earbuds, if charged fully, or having a low battery.
+JBL Live Pro 2 too have a battery level indicator, these enable you determine the charging state of your device, if charged fully, or having a low battery.

-JBL Live Pro 2 too have USB TYPE-C. This USB-C plug comes along with most current laptops, phones, and tablets.
+JBL Live Pro 2 too have USB TYPE-C. This USB-C plug comes along with most current electronics.

-The Marshall Minor III have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+The Marshall Minor III have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 JBL Live Pro 2 has a Bluetooth version of 5.2,